 When you stop to think about it, even the Lord Voldemort identity was created by screwing about with his true name and leaving inconvenient — and potentially the most significant — parts out of it.
 (I,A,M, Lord Voldemort) This pretty accurately reflects his spiritual state ever since he created the first of his collection of Horcruxes.
 “Lord Voldemort” is an artificial construct in every fundamental way; physically, spiritually, and even the identity of Lord Voldemort.
 The only thing left of Tom Riddle that is intact is his memory.

 And essentially, Tom hasn’t really been “all there” since he was Harry’s age.

 Maybe one should just zap him with Obliviate and steer him through the Veil.

 But what I’m now puzzling over is the “and neither can live” statement when viewed from a quasi-metaphysical standpoint.
 The two “real” people involved here are/were Harry Potter and Tom Riddle.
 The “Lord Voldemort” construction is as bogus as its (Muggle-style) title, although it seems to have taken on a half-life of its own.
 And what the semantic problem all appears to hinge upon is what in prophecy-speak defines the verb “to live”?

 Both Harry and Tom are currently “alive,” at least in a technical sense.
-But it is Voldemort who merely “survives”.
+But the artificial Voldemort merely “survives”.

 • • • •